quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 technologies.
 Components and processes may be unfamiliar, and the abundance of terms used with them adds to the chaos.

-We’ve collected definitions to some of the most common concepts to clear up the confusion.
+We've collected definitions to some of the most common concepts to clear up the confusion.
 Make your life a little easier and keep this glossary handy;
-you never know when you’ll need to look up the meaning of “real-time processing” or “time series data.”
+you never know when you'll need to look up the meaning of “real-time processing” or “time series data.”

 ### Apache Flink